Classification of ancient flows by sub-affine-critical powers of curvature in $\mathbb{R}^2$: Introduction

-To prove Theorem \ref{thm:subaffine.classification}, we use the entropy $\mathcal{E}_\alpha$ of the $\alpha$-CSF introduced by Andrews-Guan-Ni \cite{andrews2016flow}.
-See Section 2 for Definition and more discussion.
-And we will strongly use the fact that a convex closed ancient $\alpha$-CSF $\Gamma_t$ with $\alpha\leq \frac{1}{3}$ has the \textbf{finite entropy}, namely
+To prove Theorem \ref{thm:subaffine.classification}, we recall the entropy $\mathcal{E}_\alpha$ of the $\alpha$-CSF from Andrews-Guan-Ni \cite{andrews2016flow}.
+See Section 2 for its definition and more discussion.
+In the sub-critical case, it is important to use the fact in Proposition \ref{prop:ent-upper-bound} that a convex closed ancient $\alpha$-CSF $\Gamma_t$ with $\alpha\leq \frac{1}{3}$ has \textbf{finite entropy}, namely

-Hence, we can establish an analogous theorem for the super-affine-critical case under the finite entropy condition.
+which is not available for $\alpha >\frac{1}{3}$.
+In the super-critical case, we can establish an analogous theorem under the finite entropy condition.

 \begin{theorem} A convex closed smooth\footnote{By \cite{andrews1998evolving}, a weakly convex closed curve immediately becomes strictly convex and smooth under the $\alpha$-CSF with $\alpha\leq 1$.
 Hence, a convex closed ancient $\alpha$-CSF with $\alpha\leq 1$ is always strictly convex and smooth.
 However, for $\alpha>1$ there exists an ancient flow which is neither strictly convex nor smooth.
-See Figure \ref{fig:test2}. } finite entropy ancient $\alpha$-curve shortening flow with $\frac{1}{3}< \alpha $ must be a shrinking circle. \end{theorem}
+See Figure \ref{fig:test2}. } finite entropy ancient $\alpha$-curve shortening flow with $ \alpha>\frac{1}{3}$ must be a shrinking circle. \end{theorem}